-- Dried in accordance with section "B. Moisture content"; - Intact; however, slight superficial damage is not considered as a defect {Individual standards may provide that the produce need not be intact, depending on the nature of the produce and its intended presentation.}; - Sound; produce affected by rotting or deterioration such as to make it unfit for consumption is excluded; - Clean, practically free of any visible foreign matter; {provisions may be made for the use of permitted coating substances according to the nature of the product};
+-- dried in accordance with section "B. Moisture content"

+intact; however, slight superficial damage is not considered as a defect {Individual standards may provide that the produce need not be intact, depending on the nature of the produce and its intended presentation.}

+- sound; produce affected by rotting or deterioration such as to make it unfit for consumption is excluded - clean, practically free of any visible foreign matter

+{provisions may be made for the use of permitted coating substances according to the nature of the product}

-- Sufficiently developed; - Sufficiently ripe; - Free from live insects or mites whatever their stage of development; - Free from damage caused by pests, including the presence of dead insects and mites, their debris or excreta; - Free from blemishes, areas of discolouration or spread stains in pronounced contrast with the rest of the produce affecting in aggregate more than ... per cent of the surface of the produce; - Free from mould filaments visible to the naked eye; - Free of fermentation; - Free of abnormal external moisture]; - Free of foreign smell and/or taste, except for a taste of sodium chloride [and a slight smell of preservatives/additives]; - {Provisions for inshell produce, kernels and dried produce}.
+- sufficiently developed - sufficiently ripe - free from live insects or mites whatever their stage of development - free from damage caused by pests, including the presence of dead insects and mites, their debris or excreta - free from blemishes, areas of discoloration or spread stains in pronounced contrast with the rest of the produce affecting in aggregate more than ... per cent of the surface of the produce - free from mould filaments visible to the naked eye - free of fermentation [free of abnormal external moisture] - free of foreign smell and/or taste, except for a taste of sodium chloride [and a slight smell of preservatives/additives] - {Provisions for inshell produce, kernels and dried produce}

-The condition of the ...... must be such as to enable them:
+The condition of the ..... must be such as to enable them:

-- To withstand transport and handling - To arrive in satisfactory condition at the place of destination.
+- to withstand transport and handling, and - to arrive in satisfactory condition at the place of destination.